barkinakel/DSA210-Tactical-Profiling-Betting-Analysis/README.md

 ### Motivation
 The primary motivation for this project is to test the **Efficient Market Hypothesis (EMH)** in the context of sports betting.
 EMH suggests that all publicly available information is already reflected in betting odds, making it impossible to systematically "beat" the market.

-This project challenges that notion by exploring whether a machine learning model—one that incorporates **tactical profiling** rather than just traditional win/loss records—can identify structural inefficiencies and valuable opportunities that the market has missed.
-It combines sports analytics with financial modeling to apply rigorous data science methodologies to a real-world problem.
+This project challenges this by exploring whether a machine learning model that incorporates **tactical profiling** rather than just traditional win/loss records can find "value bets" which represents the situations where the model's calculated probability differs from the bookmaker's implied odds.
 ### Data Sources
 The project utilizes data from the following sources:
 *   **[FBref.com](https://fbref.com/en/)**: Used for detailed match and team statistics, including Expected Goals (xG), Possession, Touches in Attacking Penalty Area, and Defensive Actions.